Power BI Embedded Implementation using Service Principal and Python

 5. Select the service principal, select “Admin” from the drop-down menu and click “Add.”

-Publishing your Report
+Publishing Your Report

 Next, we can publish a report on this workspace that you can embed in an app as well.

 For this demo, we are using the Covid 19 US tracking sample file from Microsoft.
 Feel free to use another report from the available sample Microsoft reports or your own custom report.
-The link to the sample files is: https://github.com/microsoft/powerbi-desktop-samples/tree/main/Sample%20Reports

-Workspace ID and Report ID
+Workspace ID And Report ID

 Once you have published the report to the newly created workspace, you need to get the workspace ID and the report ID.
 You can get this by opening your published report in the Power BI service.
 From the web URL, you can get the workspace ID and the report ID, respectively, as shown below:

-Workspace ID and Report ID
+this image shows the Workspace ID And Report ID

-Developing the App
+Developing The App

 For demo purposes, we are going to use the sample app provided by Microsoft in Python.
 For this, follow the steps below.